technofocus-pte/cpstnprjtchlnggddepth/Challenge 7- Deploy to Azure AI Fleet Guard Chat App.md

 8. Set System assigned identity **ON**

-9. Access the app and check the response of the app with below prompts.
+9. Open Default domain url form Web app's Overview page and check the response of the app with below prompts.

 +++Vehicle 98765 has an engine health of 82.6%.
 Coolant temperature is high (113°C)+++